CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 ## Multi-module build

-If you're having only one repository with multiple modules (and no top-level `stage` task), then you can specify which module to build with `SBT_DEPLOY_GOAL`.
+If you have a single repository with multiple modules (and no top-level `stage` task), then you can specify which module to build with `SBT_DEPLOY_GOAL`.

 For instance, if you want to deploy the `service1` module, then add `SBT_DEPLOY_GOAL=service1:stage` in the application's environment variables.